 The first written document about Schadau Castle tells that this castle has a history that goes back to the mid-14th-century.
 That’s older than the discovery of the Philippines!
 Impressive.

-Though it was only a house back then, lots of improvements were made.
+Though it was only a house back then, many improvements were made.
 It was only after the second world war it was placed under protection.

-The image of the castle that we can see now is the version after its last restoration in 1996, plus a few renovations in 2017.
+The image of the castle you can see now is the version after its last restoration in 1996, plus a few renovations in 2017.
 Now, the castle is sustainably used as a hotel and a restaurant.

 What to do in and around Schadau Castle?

-- Even if we don’t dine inside the castle, we can still enjoy its garden.
+- Even if you don’t dine inside the castle, you can still enjoy its garden.
 Schadau Park or garden is a local recreation area designed in English style.
-We can take photographs or just walk by the shore of Lake Thunersee.
-The park is a beautiful spot to see the view of the magnificent Eiger, Jungfrau, and Monch mountains.
+You can take photographs or just walk by the shore of Lake Thun.
+The park is a beautiful spot to view the magnificent Eiger, Jungfrau, and Monch.

-- The park also has trails with trees growing for more than 200 years now.
-There are interactive information boards in the park trails to learn more about these trees.
-These boards also have a map to guide us on our tour in the English garden.
+- The park also has trails with trees growing for more than 200 years.
+The park trails have interactive information boards to learn more about these trees.
+These boards also have a map to guide us on our tour of the English garden.

 - If I am rich, I’d probably taste the “timeless flavor” meals Schloss Schadau serves.
-There are wines, breakfast, lunch, afternoon meals to taste!
-What’s more interesting, they offer a picnic meal served in the garden.
+There are wines, breakfast, lunch, and afternoon meals to taste!
+What’s more interesting is that they offer a picnic meal in the garden.